mduna/mduna.github.io/qa.md

 This information is collected in NPPES to facilitate the electronic exchange of health care information such as Medical records, order and referrals, etc., in a safe and secure fashion.
 Providers are encouraged to enter Endpoint information in NPPES to promote interoperability in health care, however, this information is not required to obtain an NPI.
 Providers can still obtain an NPI without providing such information.

+1. Endpoint Type
+When entering an Endpoint, you are required to enter the Endpoint Type.
+Please select the Endpoint Type for the dropdown list.
+The dropdown list includes the following:
+- Direct Messaging Address
+- SOAP URL
+- CONNECT URL
+- FHIR URL
+- RESTful URL
+- Other URL

+2. Endpoint
+When entering an Endpoint, you are required to enter the actual Endpoint in an accurate and appropriate format.

+3. Endpoint Description
+When entering an Endpoint, you can enter a brief description of the Endpoint to help identify the Endpoint.

+4. Endpoint Use
+When entering an Endpoint, you can enter how the Endpoint will be used.

+5. Endpoint Content type
+When entering an Endpoint, you can enter the Content Type which can identify the format of the data.

+6. Is the Endpoint affiliated to another organization

+7. Endpoint Location
+You can select the Endpoint Location from the list of addresses in the dropdown list, or select “Enter a new Endpoint Location”.
+The list of addresses in the dropdown box will consist of all Practice Location and Endpoint addresses associated with your NPI, as well as, the Practice Locations and Endpoint Locations associated with the Endpoint Affiliated Organization if one has been selected from NPPES.

+If you select “Enter a new Endpoint Location” you can manually enter the Endpoint Location address.
+This new location information will go through address standardization check and you will have the option of choosing the standardized address or using the input address.

+8. Affiliation Legal Bussiness Name when Endpoint is affiliated to another organization

+9. Endpoint Affiliation Search
+- Search based on NPI, EIN, and/or Legal Business Name

+10. Endpoint Use Terms and conditions